arcadiapage/arcadiapage.github.io/_drafts/how-infps-heal-and-grow-and-experiencing-trauma.md

 # Returning Home

 The interesting thing about the Hero archetype is that it's transitory.
-The Hero eventually returns home with a renewed purpose.
-The person who you return home as is largely up to what you discover and how things unfold.
+The Hero eventually returns home with renewed purpose.
+The person you are when you return is largely up to what you discover and how things unfold.
 There's no way to tell what you will identify with when you come back from this journey into your inner world.

 However with the INFP personality type in mind, here are eight archetypes you may end up embracing by the end of the journey.
 And remember, it's normal to resonate with more than one of them: